Alessandria della Rocca

+It borders the municipalities of Bivona, Cianciana, San Biagio Platani, Sant'Angelo Muxaro and Santo Stefano Quisquina.

+Physical Geography

+Climate

+The climate is Mediterranean, with average temperatures of 26-28°C in July and August and highs of 30-40°C.

+Climate classification: zone C, 1311 days.

+History

 The remains of the 14th century Castello della Pietra d'Amico can be found about 5 km away from the town.
 The town itself was founded in 1570 by Don Carlo Blasco Barresi, and was initially called Pietra d'Amico after the castle.
 In 1713, it was renamed Alessandria di Sicilia, while the present name Alessandria della Rocca was adopted by Royal Decree on 7 November 1862.

-Many of the town's inhabitants emigrated to the United States, particularly Tampa, Florida, in the late 19th and early 20th centuries.
-One of these emigrants was Giuseppina Saverino, who would later become the grandmother of American football player Joe Montana, migrating in 1921.
+The municipal coat of arms is inspired by the coats of arms of the noble Sicilian families Barresi (of silver and gules minute vair, with three gold bars crossing) and Di Napoli (azure, with a gold lion, surmounted by the motto "Viro constanti" in black, in a band, with two gold stars and a lily of the same, placed in chapters 2 and 1).